 Petitioners site several sources generally stating that light and noise may interfere with the natural functioning of the wildlife listed above.
-As stated, the Project site is already developed as an athletic field and is generally devoid of trees, wetlands, or other natural habitat areas that provide living areas for wildlife.
+As stated, the Project site is already developed as an athletic field and is generally devoid of substantial natural habitat for wildlife.

 - 68. Petitioners also argue that the potential levels of light, air, and noise pollution will may lead to negative health outcomes for humans.
-Petitioners do not mention how limited exposure to these elements may negatively impact humans. - 69.
-Artificial light, amplified sound, and potential air pollution are not continuous for the Project.
+Petitioners do not mention how a limited exposure to these elements may negatively impact humans. - 69.
+Artificial light, amplified sound, and potential air pollution are not continuous for this Project.
 Lights and amplified sound will only be used when events are taking place, and not present while the athletic field is inactive.
 As stated, the athletic field will not be used for several months of the year.
 The effects on humans and wildlife are naturally mitigated by the limited nature of the Project, both in terms of the land disturbance actually required for Project completion and the limited use of the athletic field in the future. - 70.
 Project effects on humans and wildlife due to lighting, noise, and air pollution are not reversible, but are mitigated by State law and City Code requirements, ongoing regulatory oversight, and the limited nature of the Project, once completed.